Cantor Roofing and Construction Project

 Saturday and Sunday parking is easy because A and C permit spaces are open to visitors and free!
 Visitors also can park for free on weekends in visitor spaces.

 Weekday parking may be difficult due to construction projects eliminating nearby parking.
-Weekdays until 4 pm, visitors pay $1.50 per hour ($2 per hour as of April 14, 2014) at the black boxes (accepts mobile payment, Visa or MasterCard, or small-denomination cash).
+Weekdays until 4 pm, visitors pay $2.00 per hour at the black boxes (accepts mobile payment, Visa or MasterCard, or small-denomination cash).
 After 4 pm on weekdays, visitors can park for free in A and C permit spaces and in visitor spaces.